 The Sheriff's Office will investigate all complaints received and will respond to concerns or questions relating to our Military Equipment Policy.
-We will provide a timely response regarding the finding of the investigation or answers to the questions.
-This should occur within 30 days of the completed investigation.
+The Sheriff's Office will provide a timely response regarding the finding of the investigation or answers to the questions, and will work to do so within 30 days of the completed investigations and/or receipt of the questions.